Karenzhang7717/ENSF607_Web_Project/sprint-1/daily-scrum-tongxu95-20-12-10/problems-faced.md

 ## By: Tong Xu

-Complete react and django preproject by Dec 11, 2020.
+Complete react and django pre-project exercise by Dec 11, 2020.